-2011 Wisconsin Act 23, which created requirements that voters present photo identification in order to vote at a polling place or obtain an absentee ballot, does not violate either section 2 of the federal Voting Rights Act, 52 U.S.C. § 10301, or the U.S. Constitution.
+2011 Wis.
+Act 23, which created requirements that voters present photo identification in order to vote at a polling place or obtain an absentee ballot, does not violate either section 2 of the federal Voting Rights Act, 52 USC 10301, or the U.S. Constitution.
 Frank v.
 Walker, 768 F.3d 744 (2014).

-6.20 Absent electors.
+- 6.20 Absent electors.
 Any qualified elector of this state who registers may vote by absentee ballot under ss.
 6.84 to 6.89.

-6.21 Deceased electors.
+History: 1985 a.
+304; 2003 a.
+265. - 6.21 Deceased electors.
 When by due proof it appears to the inspectors or, in municipalities where absentee ballots are canvassed under s.
 7.52, when by due proof it appears to the board of absentee ballot canvassers that a person casting an absentee ballot at an election has died before the date of the election, the inspectors or board of absentee ballot canvassers shall return the ballot with defective ballots to the issuing official.
 The casting of the ballot of a deceased elector does not invalidate the election.